cloudposse/terraform-aws-dms/modules/dms-serverless-replication-config/README.md

 ## Notes

 [AWS DMS Serverless](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Serverless.html)
-The initial resource creation may take >20 minutes.
-Check out this diagram to see the definition of each status in hte lifecycle: [AWS DMS Serverless Components](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Serverless.Components.html)
+The initial resource creation may take >20 minutes, especially if the `start_replication` variable is set to true, in which case the replication will start upon creation.
+Check out this diagram to see the definition of each status in the lifecycle: [AWS DMS Serverless Components](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Serverless.Components.html)